This The Tipping Point summary looks at an intriguing book about how ideas spread like epidemics and what causes them to do so.

 However, just because our parents smoke, doesn’t mean that we will.
 You’re much more likely to smoke if your peers do because you are actually more influenced y their behaviour than your parents.

-This is a disconcerting thought, but it does make more sense the more you think about.
+This is a disconcerting thought, but it does make more sense the more you think about it.
 Gladwell uses the example of children of recent immigrants.
 You may think they would retain the accent of their parents, but that’s not the case.
 They almost always pick up the accent of the environment they live in.

 The same is true of the children of deaf parents.
 Despite not being able to speak with their parents, they still learn to speak as quickly as other children.